 Hypotension, bradyarrhythmias, and lactic acidosis have been observed in patients receiving concurrent erythromycin ethylsuccinate.

 The interaction between cimetidine and chronically administered verapamil has not been studied.
 Variable results on clearance have been obtained in acute studies of healthy volunteers; clearance of verapamil was either reduced or unchanged.
-Neither trandolapril nor its metabolites have been found to interact with cimetidine.
+No clinically significant pharmacokinetic interaction has been found between trandolapril (or its metabolites) and cimetidine.

 Data on possible interactions between verapamil and disopyramide phosphate are not available.
 Therefore, disopyramide should not be administered within 48 hours before or 24 hours after verapamil administration.

 A study of healthy volunteers showed that the concomitant administration of flecainide and verapamil may have additive effects on myocardial contractility, AV conduction, and repolarization.
 Concomitant therapy with flecainide and verapamil may result in additive negative inotropic effect and prolongation of atrioventricular conduction.

 In a small number of patients with hypertrophic cardiomyopathy (IHSS), concomitant use of verapamil and quinidine resulted in significant hypotension.
 Until further data are obtained, combined therapy of verapamil and quinidine in patients with hypertrophic cardiomyopathy should probably be avoided.